amygdala/tensorflow-workshop/workshop_sections/getting_started/xor/README.md

     --output-dir ${OUTPUT_DIR}
 ```

-The `gcloud beta ml local train` command runs your python code locally in an environment that emulates that of the Google Cloud Machine Learning API.
+The `gcloud ml-engine local train` command runs your python code locally in an environment that emulates that of the Google Cloud Machine Learning API.
 This is primarily useful for distributed execution, where the local tool can serve as validation, that your code will run properly.

 ### Running in the Cloud